chrscmpl/TheOdinProject/JavaScript/1.Organizing-your-JavaScript-Code/6.ES6-Modules/Knowledge-Check.md

 ## **Explain “named exports” and “default exports”.**

-Named exports are single functions / classes / objects / variables being exported by a module with a their name, to import a specific named export, you must use the name was exported with (though you can rename is using the `as` keyword) between curly brackets it.
+Named exports are single functions / classes / objects / variables being exported by a module with a name. to import a specific named export, you must use the name it was exported with between curly brackets (though you can rename it using the `as` keyword).

-Default exports are the fallback value when importing from a file, you can use any name in the import declaration and if it will be assigned to the default export of the module.
+Default exports are the fallback value when importing from a file, you can use any name in the import declaration and it will be assigned to the default export of the module.

 ```javascript
 //Person.js